How to Write the Best Second Interview Thank You Email (with Examples)

 What are some good interview email subject lines?

-- (My Name) – Interview Follow Up
+• (My Name) – Interview Follow Up

-- (My Name) – Interview Thank You
+• (My Name) – Interview Thank You

-- (My Name) – (Specific Job) Interview Follow Up
+• (My Name) – (Specific Job) Interview Follow Up

 Example: Joe Dirt – Software Developer Interview Follow Up

-When to Send a Thank you Email After an Interview?
+When to Send a Thank You Email After an Interview?

-This will ensure you are still front of mind with everyone you met and it also demonstrates your overall interest in the role.
+Send a thank-you email within the first 24 hours of your interview.
+This will ensure you are still front of mind with everyone you meet and demonstrates your overall interest in the role.

 Should You Email or Mail a Thank You Letter?

-Truth is, both interview thank-you emails and written letters work great, so don’t stress over which is better.
+Many applicants wonder if sending a thank you card or email after an interview is better.
+The truth is, both interview thank-you emails and written letters work great, so don’t stress over which is better.

 The most important aspect of the email/letter is the content within – keep it short, professional, and tailor it towards your specific interview conversation.